mecvillarina/StratisPassportApplicationSmartContract/README.md

 The applicant have a chance to cancel his/her appointment when the current state is <b>MakeAppointment</b> or <b>PersonalAppearance</b> but there is a penalty of <b>8 CRS</b>.
 After cancelling an appointment,  the applicant will only receive <b>72 CRS</b>, the provider will receive the <b>8 CRS</b> and the state will be set to <b>CancelledApplication</b> state.

 When the current state is in <b>PersonalAppearance</b>, the provider/passport government agency could approve the applicant's application.
-If the provider approves the application, the smart contract will transfer the payment (80 CRS) to provider's address and the state will set to <b>ApprovedApplication</b> state and the process completed.
+If the provider approves the application, the smart contract will transfer the payment (80 CRS) to provider's address.
+The state will set to <b>ApprovedApplication</b> state and the process is completed.

-When the current state is in <b>PersonalAppearance</b>, the provider/passport government agency could reject the applicant's application.
-If the provider rejects the application, the smart contract will transfer 8 CRS as processing fee to provider's address and 72 CRS to applicant's the state will set to <b>RejectedApplication</b> state and the process completed.
+Also, when the current state is in <b>PersonalAppearance</b>, the provider/passport government agency could reject the applicant's application.
+If the provider rejects the application, the smart contract will transfer 8 CRS as processing fee to provider's address and 72 CRS to applicant's address.
+The state will set to <b>RejectedApplication</b> state and the process is completed.

 Application Files
 -----------------